JohnCoates/Aerial/Readme.md

 Aerial now includes an auto-update mechanism using the [Sparkle open-source project](https://github.com/sparkle-project/Sparkle).
 You will need to download it manually the first time :

 1. Quit **System Preferences**.
-2. [Download the latest release of Aerial.saver.zip](https://github.com/JohnCoates/Aerial/releases/latest).
+2. [Download the latest release of `Aerial.saver.zip`](https://github.com/JohnCoates/Aerial/releases/latest).
 Alternatively, you can try the latest beta version [following this link](https://github.com/JohnCoates/Aerial/releases).
 3. Unzip the downloaded file (if you use Safari, it should already be done for you).
 4. Double-click `Aerial.saver`; it will open in `System Preferences` > `Desktop & Screen Saver` and ask you if you want to install for all users or for your user only.
-Be aware that installing for all users will require a password at install **and each update, including auto-updates.**
+Be aware that installing for all users will require a password at install **and each subsequent update, including auto-updates.** By default, Aerial will still share it's video cache if you install multiple times on the same system for each user.

 Need more information on install, setup, or uninstall ?
 Or want to install via homebrew ?
 Check our extended [instructions here](Documentation/Installation.md).
 Curious about auto-updates ?
 [Have a look here](Documentation/AutoUpdates.md).